Hubmakerlabs/replicatr/README.md

 ```bash
 go run . <flags> <args>
 ```
+> add flags to configure the relay as needed or run without any flags to use defaults.
+Click [here](pkg/config/base/README.md) to view customizable parameters, configuration, and subcommand details

 Or you can build it and place it in the location `GOBIN` as defined [here](doc/golang.md):